Lawrence Berkeley National Laboratory

-Lawrence Berkeley National Laboratory (LBNL) is a federally funded research and development center in the hills of Berkeley, California, United States.
-Originally established in 1931 by the University of California (UC), the laboratory is now sponsored by the United States Department of Energy and administrated by the UC system.
-Ernest Lawrence, who won the Nobel prize for inventing the cyclotron, founded the Lab and served as its Director until his death in 1958.
-Located in the hills of Berkeley, California, the lab overlooks the campus of the University of California, Berkeley.
+Lawrence Berkeley National Laboratory (LBNL, Berkeley Lab) is a federally funded research and development center in the hills of Berkeley, California, United States.
+Established in 1931 by the University of California (UC), the laboratory is sponsored by the United States Department of Energy and administered by the UC system.
+Ernest Lawrence, who won the Nobel prize for inventing the cyclotron, founded the lab and served as its director until his death in 1958.
+Located in the Berkeley Hills, the lab overlooks the campus of the University of California, Berkeley.